-The Family Supplemental Subsistence Allowance (FSSA) is a supplemental income program for military members designed to reduce or eliminate the need for servicemembers to use the Food Stamp Program.
+Family Supplemental Subsistence Allowance (FSSA) was designed to work in place of SNAP benefits for military members who are living and serving overseas.
+FSSA is a supplemental income program for military members designed to reduce or eliminate the need for servicemembers to use the Food Stamp Program (SNAP).
 It was established in May of 2001 to supplement eligible military member’s Basic Allowance for Subsistence (BAS).
 FSSA is a nontaxable allowance payable in addition to all other pays and allowances.

 Family Supplemental Subsistence Allowance

 FSSA is designed to bring the military member’s household income up to 130% of the federal poverty level, as established by the United States Department of Agriculture (USDA).
-The current maximum payable rate is $1,100 per month, not to exceed 130% of the poverty level. *the maximum benefit is an increase from $500, and is in effect as of June 2010.
+The benefit is paid in whole dollars, equal to the amount needed to bring the military member’s household income up to 130% of the federal poverty level.
+The current maximum payable FSSA rate is up to $1,100 per month, not to exceed 130% of the poverty level.
+FSSA benefits are prorated if you are not eligible for the entire month.

 Family Supplemental Subsistence Allowance Eligibility